metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

 Before that, let's have a look at what other information the Metagenomics-Toolkit provides as part of the binning output.

 !!! question "Task 8"
-    There is a file containing some statistics on the generated Bins `data_bins_stats.tsv`.
+    There is a file containing some statistics on the generated bins `data_bins_stats.tsv`.
     Find out, which bin has the highest coverage and which one has the highest N50.
     ???
 Solution
         You can have a look on some bin statistics with: